 Harold Bloom on the Western Canon Jr.

 This interview originally appeared in HomeArts magazine, but their web site disappeared some years ago.
-I have archived the interview so that I might link to it for discussion purposes only.
+I archived the interview so that I might link to it for discussion purposes only.

 HomeArts: “Why should children read?
 And why should children read good books?”

 Harold Bloom: “To be coldly pragmatic about it, reading good books will make them more interesting both to themselves and to others.
-And it is by becoming more interesting — and this sounds callous, but it’s true, I think — that by becoming more interesting both to oneself and to others, one develops a sense of one’s separate and distinct self.
+And it is by becoming more interesting—and this sounds callous, but it’s true, I think—that by becoming more interesting both to oneself and to others, one develops a sense of one’s separate and distinct self.

 “So if children are to individuate themselves, they will not do it by watching television, or by playing video games, or by listening to rock, or by watching rock videos.
 They will individuate themselves by being alone with a book, by being alone with the poetry of William Blake or A. E. Housman, or being alone with Norse mythology or The Wind in the Willows.”